WillOram/cyber-remediation/README.md

 Checklist of key actions to take, by no means comprehensive!

-Taking the folllowing actions in isolation and require mature capabilities to design, implement and operate them.
+The folllowing actions can not be taken in isolation to be effective, they require mature capabilities to design, implement and operate them.

-## Planning for a remediation event
+# Planning for a remediation event

-### Removing known attacker access to the environment
+## Removing known attacker access to the environment
 - [ ] Remove malware
 - [ ] Block known bad IPs
 - [ ] Block known bad domains
 - [ ] Block known bad hashes from executing
 - [ ] Reset known compromised accounts

-### Removing unknown attacker access to the environment
+## Removing unknown attacker access to the environment
 - [ ] Decomission, rebuild or restart compromised systems
 - [ ] Scan external facing systems for webshells (YARA or threat hunting for modified files)
 - [ ] Check for mail-forwarding rules configured on email server / systems